InAnimaTe/linux-sysadmin-interview-questions/README.md

 * How do you prevent your organization’s users from bypassing your organization’s DNS servers?
 (I.e. You want to force your users to only use the company DNS servers
 * Draw a picture of a network infrastructure that could support blank (maybe a small office of 50 people, maybe a grocery store, etc..).

+####[[⬆]](#toc) <a name='web'>Front-end Questions:</a>

+* What differences exist between HTTP/1.0 and 1.1
+* Define HTTP GET vs. POST requests.
+Why would you use one over the other?
+* What is the difference b/w static and dynamic site content?
+Examples?
+* What is a CDN and what kind of content would it contain?
+* Do you know what Cloudflare is?
+If so, describe in latence terms how their anycast system works to provide the content from the closeest possible location to a client.
+* Why might it help to serve content from multiple domains?
+* Why would it be advantageous to utilize a jquery link via Google.com on in your source code rather than hosting it yourself?
+* How can you monitor or watch the number of connections to a site served via Apache or nginx?
+* What is minification and how can it help page load times from a client's browser?
+* Explain how a browser gets a webpage from a server. (gets html and builds from there)

 ####[[⬆]](#toc) <a name='devop'>DevOp Questions:</a>